Tensor category equivariant KK-theory: 3-cocycle twist of discrete groups

-To see the second claim, consider the $5$-skelton $\underline{E}\Gamma^{(5)}$ of the universal proper $\Gamma$-space $\underline{E}\Gamma$.
+To see the second claim, consider the $5$-skeleton $\underline{E}\Gamma^{(5)}$ of the universal proper $\Gamma$-space $\underline{E}\Gamma$.
 We remark that a model of $\underline{E}\Gamma$ constructed by the Milnor construction \cite{baumClassifyingSpaceProper1994}*{Appendix 1} is a $\Gamma$-simplicial complex.
-Then the right vertical map of the following commutative diagram is isomorphic;
+Then the right vertical map of the following commutative diagram is an isomorphism;